bennymeg/nx-electron/README.md

 - Run `nx run <electron-app-name>:make [--options]` to make your application.

-The [options](https://www.electron.build/configuration/configuration) that can be passed are described [here](https://github.com/bennymeg/nx-electron/blob/master/docs/packaging.md). **Notice:** in order to use the packaging features you will have to either [migrate](https://github.com/bennymeg/nx-electron/blob/master/docs/migration/migrating.v9.md) your project manually or create a new project (**v9.0.0 or newer**).
+The [options](https://www.electron.build/configuration/configuration) that can be passed are described [here](https://github.com/bennymeg/nx-electron/blob/master/docs/making.md). **Notice:** in order to use the making features you will have to either [migrate](https://github.com/bennymeg/nx-electron/blob/master/docs/migration/migrating.v9.md) your project manually or create a new project (**v9.0.0 or newer**).

 ### Configuring static making options